pstron/blog/src/content/posts/building-nutshell/index.md

 toc: true
 ---

-> I dedicate this post to the nearly two months spent on the on-campus competition, to the hard work and collaboration shared with my teammates, and to the university’s Intelligent Transportation Lab for their generous help and guidance.
+> I dedicate this post to the nearly two months spent on the on-campus competition, to the hard work and collaboration shared with my teammates, and to the university's Intelligent Transportation Lab for their generous help and guidance.

 ![A photo of our little car](littlecar.jpg)

-Here’s our humble little car on the track.
+Here's our humble little car on the track.

 :::note
 If you're not into embedded systems, feel free to skim or [skip](/posts/building-nutshell#behind-nutshell) ahead.